LucasJanin/Home/Watchtower/README.md

 Thanks, Pi-Hole to flag me the requests (domains used registry-1.docker.io and auth.docker.io).

 The 5 minutes was definitely overkilling for my usage.
-I decided to do the process only every 6 hours (argument --interval 21600).
+I decided to do the process only every day at 7 PM.

 Recenlty, I added the notofication using ntfy.sh.
 It's very nice to be aware about all the update.